By Nicole Noel

 Or, if you’re a fan of exotic cuisines, try vegan Chinese delicacies at Duy Linh Restaurant.
 Or munch on yummy Lebanese foods at El Jannah’s.
 For a few dollars, you can get a tummy-full of spicy nom.

 As for cheap and free tourists sites you can check in on your Sydney adventure, the list is truly impressive, and it keeps growing with every passing year.
-Here are a few cool spots you should not miss during your tour of the Australian capital.
+Here are a few cool spots you should not miss during your budget tour of Sydney.

 For a picnic against a scenic Sydney backdrop, try the Royal Botanic Gardens.
 With the view expanding out to the Opera House and Harbor Bridge, the Gardens are a great place to join a free guided walking tour and learn more about domestic plant species.